AlexGustafsson/cupdate/docs/architecture/architecture.md

 - Identify a GitHub release for the latest version
   - Set release notes

-Next, the identified properties are deduplicated:

-- Deduplicate tags
-- Deduplicate links

 Note that not all steps are always valid, such as fetching info about a GHCR image from Docker Hub.
 Likewise, an image without references to GitHub won't have information gathered from GitHub.